 Area historical authorities have connected the beginning of the city’s development to a substantial section of land that, at one point, was owned by Frederick Neisen, a well-to-do real estate man from St. Louis.
 Neisen initially acquired the land from Arman Francois Robert, the Count of Giverville of the Cabanne family.
 After obtaining this piece of land in 1892, Neisen constructed a mansion near what is now the intersection of Dale and Bellevue Avenues.
 Several families joined him in the area over the next several years.

 The 1904 World’s Fair brought in John Rankin Dyer, a developer who purchased 120 acres just south of Neisen’s property.
 Over the years, Neisen and Dyer worked together to develop more homes in the area.
 By December 29, 1913, when the City of Richmond Heights’ was officially incorporated, the population reached ~500.
 The Evens & Howard Fire Brick Co. was instrumental in the establishment of the African-American neighborhoods in the city.

-Prominent residents who have called Richmond Heights home include aviator Charles Lindbergh, filmmaker Henry Hampton Jr., engineer Leif Sverdrup, tennis champion Arthur Ashe, musicians and performers Chuck Berry, Mae Wheeler, and Doris Fiddmont Frazier, sportscaster Jack Buck, sculptor Ernest Trova, and many more.Richmond Heights has been ranked very high as a place to live, raise a family, go to school, and more according to Niche.com, like the 2020 #1 Best Suburb to Live in Missouri & in the St. Louis Area.
+Prominent residents who have called Richmond Heights home include aviator Charles Lindbergh, filmmaker Henry Hampton Jr., engineer Leif Sverdrup, tennis champion Arthur Ashe, musicians and performers Chuck Berry, Mae Wheeler, and Doris Fiddmont Frazier, sportscaster Jack Buck, sculptor Ernest Trova, and many more.Richmond Heights has been ranked very high as a place to live, raise a family, go to school, and more according to Niche.com, like the 2021 #1 Best Place to Live in Missouri!
 See all of the City's rankings here.